Scalable Video Object Segmentation with Identification Mechanism: Experimental Results

 \subsubsection{S-LSTT and Layer-wise ID-based Attention}

-\textbf{Balance weight:} To select a suitable balance weight $\alpha$, we train AOST with different $\alpha$ from 1 to 8.
-When $\alpha\in[1,4]$, Table~\ref{tab:balance_weight} shows that using larger $\alpha$ makes the performance of AOST with $L'=2/3$ better but decreases the performance of $L'=1$, because larger $\alpha$ gives the sub-AOST with deeper S-LSTT depth more weight in the loss function (Eq.~\ref{eq:scalable_loss}).
-However, it will decrease AOST's overall performance by increasing $\alpha$ to 8.
-Finally, we select $\alpha=2$, which makes a better performance balance among different $L'$.
+\textbf{Scaling Weight:} To choose a suitable scaling weight $\alpha$, we train AOST with $\alpha$ ranging from 1 to 8, as shown in Table~\ref{tab:balance_weight}.
+When $\alpha\in[1,4]$, a larger $\alpha$ results in an enhanced performance of AOST with $n_l'=2/3$, but a declining performance of $n_l'=1$, since greater weights are assigned to the sub-AOST with deeper S-LSTT depth in the loss function (Eq.~\ref{eq:scalable_loss}).
+However, increasing $\alpha$ to 8 or larger value (\eg, setting $\alpha=\infty$ leads to performance degradation of R50-AOST$^{n_l'=3}$ in Table~\ref{tab:youtubevos}) decreases the training stability.
+As a result, we prefer to set $\alpha=2$ as the default setting.

-\textbf{Scalable LSTT:} Table~\ref{tab:lstt_type} shows the performances of AOST frameworks with different S-LSTT types.
-When we share the parameters (except for the layer-wise identification and gating weights) among different S-LSTT blocks, we can reduce the total parameters of AOST from 8.8M to 5.8M, and the model still performs well with only a little accuracy drop (80.3/82.8/83.6\% \vs 80.6/83.7/84.4\%).
-If we replace S-LSTT with LSTT~\cite{aot}, AOST becomes not scalable, and the performance of $L'=3$ will drop from $84.4$ to $83.7$.
-Notably, we further tried to share parameters among LSTT blocks, and the performance significantly drops from $83.7$ to $82.8$.
-The above comparisons indicate that S-LSTT is more robust and flexible than LSTT, and the use of layer-wise weights improves the performance of hierarchical matching and propagation, especially when sharing parameters among blocks.
+\textbf{Scalable LSTT:} Table~\ref{tab:lstt_type} shows the performances of AOST with varing S-LSTT types.
+Sharing parameters among different S-LSTT blocks, except for layer-wise identification and gating weights, reduces the total parameters of AOST from 8.8M to 5.8M, and the model still yields satisfactory results with a slight reduction in accuracy (80.3/82.8/83.6\% \vs 80.6/83.7/84.4\%).
+If we substitute S-LSTT with LSTT~\cite{aot} by removing layer-wise ID-based attention and scalable supervision, AOST would lose scalability, and the performance would drop from $84.4$ to $83.7$.
+Notably, sharing parameters among LSTT blocks leads to a performance reduction from $83.7$ to $82.8$.
+Based on the above comparisons, S-LSTT is more effective and flexible than LSTT by introducing layer-wise ID-based attention and scalable supervision, especially when sharing parameters among blocks.

-\textbf{Layer-wise ID-based Attention:} We further evaluate the effectiveness of identification weight $W^{ID}_{l}$ and gating weight $W^{G}_{l}$ in Eq.~\ref{equ:id_v2}.
-As shown in Table~\ref{tab:lstt_block_v2}, introducing $W^{ID}_{l}$ or $W^{G}_{l}$ into S-LSTT will bring performance improvements and only marginally increase the network parameters.
-Particularly, the improvements from identification weight $W^{ID}_{l}$ (80.3/83.5/84.1\% \vs 79.8/82.6/83.4\%) are more significant than gating weight $W^{G}_{l}$ (80.0/83.3/83.7\% \vs 79.8/82.6/83.4\%).
-This phenomenon further proves that using different identification embeddings in different blocks can effectively improve the representative ability of S-LSTT.
+\textbf{Layer-wise ID-based Attention:} We further validate the necessity of identification weight $W^{id}_{l}$ and gating weight $W^{gate}_{l}$ in Table~\ref{tab:lstt_block_v2}.
+In detail, including $W^{id}_{l}$ or $W^{gate}_{l}$ in S-LSTT undoubtedly warrants performance improvements but only marginally increases the network parameters.
+Particularly, the improvements obtained from $W^{id}_{l}$ (80.3/83.5/84.1\% \vs 79.8/82.6/83.4\%) are more significant than those obtained from $W^{gate}_{l}$ (80.0/83.3/83.7\% \vs 79.8/82.6/83.4\%).
+In other words, incorporating layer-wise ID embeddings in different blocks is more critical in enhancing the representative ability of S-LSTT.